will-cromar/text-editor/README.md

 # text-editor
-Final project for COP 2805 (Advanced Java Programming) at St. Johns River State College.
+Final project for COP 2805 (Advanced Java Programming).

-I took this class in Fall 2014.
+I took this class in Fall 2014 at St. Johns River State College.